mnpenner/querybuilder/README.md

 ### Goals ###

 - Easily build up large queries piece by piece based on conditional logic in PHP
-- Prevent you from writing syntactically invalid SQL
+- Prevent syntactically invalid SQL
 - Prevent SQL injection by making it difficult *not* to escape something
 - Write clauses in any order
 - Easy integration with legacy projects